thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 - Scroll to the "Label" section.
 The label is located above the marker and can display specific information about the entity, such as its name, type, telemetry data, etc.

     Add the label to the appropriate field by taking it from the documentation.
-This will display the building's name and customize the appearance of the tooltip;
+This will display the building&#39;s name and customize the appearance of the tooltip;

 The label used in the example: